-ACT Disclosure Policy 2023 2022 \$'000 \$'000 Resources Received Free of Charge Legal Services ^a Financial Services provided by Shared Services Human Resources Services provided by Shared Services Record Management Services provided by the Territory Records Office Investigation Services provided by the Professional Standards Unit COVID-19 Administration and Logistical Support AASB 1058.22 Project Management Services provided by Major Projects Canberra AA3D 1030.22 Total Resources Received Free of Charge Other Grants and Contributions Concessional Loan Discount Income AASB 15.113(a) AASB Grants with Sufficiently Specific Performance Obligations 15.114 AASB 1058.10 AASB 1058.10 Grants without Sufficient Performance Obligations Grants to Acquire or Construct Assets to be Controlled by the Agency AASB 1058.26(a) Donations ////SB 1050.20(d) Gain Arising from the Contribution of Assets Donations of Property, Plant and Equipment Restructure Fund Receipts AASB 1058.26(b) Volunteer Services - External Volunteers Total Other Grants and Contributions AASB 1058.22 Total Grants and Contributions c) a) The increase in legal services of \$xxx was due to the litigation arising from contamination caused by 'Burley Griffin Agency'.
-Resource Provided Free of Charge 'Burley Griffin Agency' provided various services free of charge to other ACT Government agencies throughout the financial year.
-These services have been recognised in 'Burley Griffin Agency's' Operating Statement as expenses in the relevant expense line items.
-Therefore the figures included in this note are disclosures only and the total Resources Provided Free of Charge does not appear as a separate line item in the Operating Statement.
-Resources Provided Free of Charge Resources Provided Free of Charge Publication Services COVID-19 Support Services Total Resources Provided Free of Charge Commentary - Note 6: Grants and Contributions Revenue AASB 1058 Income of Not-for-Profit Entities AASB 1058.1 AASB 1058 applies to transactions where the consideration to acquire an asset is significantly less than fair value principally to enable a not-for-profit agency to further its objectives (i.e. transactions with a donation nature) and the receipt of volunteer services.
-AASB 1058.8 AASB 1058.9 According to AASB 1058, an agency shall apply the requirements of other Australian Accounting Standards (as relevant) to an asset arising from a transaction (e.g. AASB 9 Financial Instruments for cash received).
-On initial recognition of the asset, an agency shall recognise any related contributions by owners, increases in liabilities, decreases in assets ('related amounts'), and revenue in accordance with other Australian Accounting Standards.
+2024 \$'000 2023 \$'000

+Resources Received Free of Charge ·

+Legal Services a

+Financial Services provided by Shared Services

+Human Resources Services provided by Shared Services

+Record Management Services provided by the Territory Records Office

+Investigation Services provided by the Professional Standards Unit

+Information and Communication Technology services provided by the Digital, Data and Technology Solutions Group

+COVID-19 Administration and Logistical Support

+Project Management Services provided by Major Projects Canberra

+AASB 1058.22 Total Resources Received Free of Charge

+Other Grants and Contributions

+Concessional Loan Discount Income

+ASB 15.113(a) ASB 15.114 Grants with Sufficiently Specific Performance Obligations

+ASB 1058.10 Grants without Sufficient Performance Obligations

+ASB 1058.31 Grants to Acquire or Construct Assets to be Controlled by the Agency

+ASB 1058.26(a) Donations

+Gain Arising from the Contribution of Assets

+Donations of Property, Plant and Equipment

+Restructure Fund Receipts

+ASB 1058.26(b) Volunteer Services - External Volunteers

+Total Other Grants and Contributions

+AASB 1058.22 Total Grants and Contributions

+a) The increase in legal services of \$xxx was due to the litigation arising from contamina Agency'.
+For further information regarding the contamination caused by the agency Liabilities and Contingent Assets . • •

+Resource Provided Free of Charge

+'Burley Griffin Agency' provided various services free of charge to other ACT Governm financial year.
+These services have been recognised in 'Burley Griffin Agency's' Operating relevant expense line items.
+Therefore, the figures included in this note are disclosures Provided Free of Charge does not appear as a separate line item in the Operating Stateme Statement as expended only and the total nses in th

+Resources Provided Free of Charge

+Publication Services

+COVID-19 Support Services

+Total Resources Provided Free of Charge

+AASB 1058 Income of Not-for-Profit Entities

+AASB 1058 Income of Not-for-Profit Entities applies to transactions where the consideration to acquire an asset is significantly less than fair value principally to enable a not-for-profit agency to further its objectives (i.e. transactions with a donation nature) and the receipt of volunteer services.